kevintruong/til/Memory/Memory:-Review-Questions.md

 ## Q1
 What are the following and what is their purpose?
-* Translation Lookaside Buffer
+-Translation Lookaside Buffer
-* Physical Address
+-Physical Address
-* Memory Management Unit
+-Memory Management Unit
-* The dirty bit
+-The dirty bit

 ## Q2
 How do you determine how many bits are used in the page offset?